ranjitkumar518/fetch-files/README.md

 Ansible Role: fetch-file
 ------------

+As executing the playbook, the role is copied from the target host in background and save it as a text file.
-Ansible role that fetches to get your specified files on target machines.
+The role allows to get the list of specific files simply.

 Install
 ------------